Kasih Properties · Market Intelligence

 Sustained maturation

-Uluwatu and Pererenan emerged as the new frontier.
-Digital nomad migration began in earnest.
-Canggu land went from ~$40K to ~$100K per are.
-Seminyak reached saturation.
+Uluwatu and Pererenan emerged as the next frontier.
+Digital nomad migration began.
+Canggu freehold land reached USD 67,000/are by 2019 (Exotiq Property).
+Seminyak neared saturation.

 2020-2021